“When the world says ‘give up’, hope says ‘try it one more time’.”

-Here are some effective ways that you can feel more hopeful in your life:
+Here are five effective ways that you can feel more hopeful in your life:

-- Stay in touch with your vision: It’s easier to feel hopeful when we are guided by a clear vision of what we want to manifest in the future.
-That’s why it’s essential to invest ourselves in activities that can boost our self-awareness and clarify our vision in the process.
-Goal-setting, vision boards and visualization are a couple of techniques we can use to give form to our dreams.
+3. Stay in touch with your vision: It’s easier to feel hopeful when we’re guided by a clear vision of what we want to manifest in the future.
+That’s why it’s essential to invest ourselves in activities that boost our self-awareness and clarify our vision.
+Goal-setting, vision boards and visualization are a couple of techniques that can give form to our dreams.
 By committing to these practices, our vision will become more tangible and within our reach.
-Touching base with your goals will make them feel real and give us a focal point towards which we can direct all of our energy.
+Touching base with our goals will make them feel real and give us a focal point towards which we can direct all of our energy.

-- Stay focused on the present moment: Hope has a future orientation and can therefore direct our thoughts away from the present time.
-It’s essential that we need to remain cognizant of how much time we invest in planning for the future.
+5. Stay focused on the present moment: Hope has a future orientation and can therefore direct our thoughts away from the present time.
+It’s essential that don’t spend too much time planning for the future.
 Even though we want things to get better, we have to make peace with where we are in our current lives.
 This quiet acceptance will give us inner peace and prevent us from becoming overly attached to future outcomes.
-This is not the easiest thing to do if your current situation is less than ideal, but adopting simple practices like mindfulness, present moment focus and gratitude can make it easier.
 The truth is that the present moment is all we’ll ever have, and we should make every effort to capture its beauty and its essence as we go through it

-Hope is an instinctual coping mechanism that we’ve been gifted with.
-It’s the calm voice within us that reminds us that we are merely a tiny piece of a colossal cosmic system where everything is being orchestrated with purpose.
+Hope is the calm voice within us that reminds us that we’re part of larger universal dynamic, where everything is being orchestrated with purpose.
 With this wisdom, we can let go of our worries and surrender to this intelligent force, trusting that, in the end, all will be well.

 All my best on your journey,